pinojs/pino-abstract-transport/README.md

 * `parseLine(line)` a function that is used to parse line received from `pino`.

-* `expectPinoConfig` a boolean that indicates if the transport expects a pino to add some of its configuration to the stream.
+* `expectPinoConfig` a boolean that indicates if the transport expects Pino to add some of its configuration to the stream.
 Default: `false`.

 ## Example